isomerpages/moe-pasirrissec/index.md

           url: /Information-for-Parents/Event-for-Parents/
   - infopic:
       title: PRSS Open House
-      subtitle: ANNOUCEMENTS
+      subtitle: ANNOUNCEMENTS
       id: infopic
-      description: To all P6 students and parents,  Join us at our open house on 23 November to find out about the school's programmes and CCAs.
+      description: To all P6 students and parents, join us at our open house on 23 November to find out about the school's programmes and CCAs.
 We look forward to hosting you!
       image: /images/2024_Open_House_Poster.png